Hockanum River Trail: Chipper Drive Trail, East Hartford

-There is a nearly 3 mile gap from Walnut Street until the next section at Laurel Marsh in Manchester and you have three choices to cross it on foot or bike: Simply walk along route 44 to the parking lot, Cut over onto the East Coast Greenway across from Wickham Park, or the more adventurous stroll through neighborhoods to a “secret” cut-through from Torpey Drive.
+There is a nearly 3 mile gap from Walnut Street until the next section at Laurel Marsh in Manchester and you have three choices to cross it on foot or bike: Simply walk along route 44 to the parking lot, Cut over onto the Captain John Bissell Trail across from Wickham Park, or the more adventurous stroll through neighborhoods to a “secret” cut-through from Torpey Drive.

 As for me, I still have a piece of East Hartford to do before I say goodbye.
 I walked the “unofficial” HRT section called “Middle School Trail” which is across the so-called Scotland Road Lake.

 It’s been a wild ride thus far, and we still have three towns to go!